-Supported by Library and IS technology staff, the new Digital Media Commons provides a comprehensive facility for audio and video creation and multimedia projects.
+Supported by Library and Information Technology Services technology staff, the new Digital Media Commons provides a comprehensive facility for audio and video creation and multimedia projects.
 New animation, 3D-modeling, and game-design software will allow users to create and present interactive media-rich content.
 The facility has extensive data-analysis capabilities and GIS/mapping and CAD tools that provide users with the ability to work across disciplinary boundaries to build complex simulation models and explore innovative solutions to real-world problems.

 This cutting-edge facility is available to current Northeastern faculty, staff and students 24 hours a day, seven days a week, and includes: